Country of origin: Northern Ireland

 2019 revenue: $20.8 billion

 Ranked 159 in the 2020 Fortune 500

 Mellon rejected a life on the farm in favor of law and business.

 His sons, Richard and Andrew, became two of the richest Americans in history.

-Thomas Alexander Mellon made a life-altering decision at age 17.
-He ran 10 miles from his family’s farm to stop his father from buying a neighboring farm.
+Thomas Alexander Mellon made a life-change decision when he was 17 years old.
+He ran 10 miles to stop his father from buying a neighboring farm.

 Instead, Mellon would go on to be ranked among the wealthiest and most prominent industrialists in the United States by the time he died on his 95th birthday.

 Born to farmers in Northern Ireland, things were little different for Mellon after his family settled on a farm in the aptly named Poverty Point, Pennsylvania.
 Mellon’s fate appeared to be sealed.
 As his autobiography states, he was distracted by the “wealth and magnificence” of the mansions of Pittsburgh.

 At age 14 he read Benjamin Franklin’s autobiography and was inspired by his rags-to-riches story.
 At 17, he quit the farm for the classroom, then for his own law firm and finally a decade-long judicial career.
 It was shrewd investments, however, that led to an early retirement from the judge’s chambers.
 He bought up coal fields and Pittsburgh real estate so he could open T. Mellon and Sons’ Bank in 1870.
 Mellon erected a near life-size statue of Benjamin Franklin over the door of the bank building.